msharp/barcode-server/README.md

 The default width is __400__.
 The default height is __200__.
 The default margin is __10__.

+#### Text label

+By default there is no text included on the barcode image.
+You can add the text label by supplying the querystring parameter `text=1`.

 ### Generating QR Codes

 Requests to `server.tld/qrcode/<data>` will respond with a QR Code image.